 Burford School Foundation

 BSF has income from investments and from private and commercial letting of property.
-BSF commits to paying up to three successful applicants to the Bursary Fund 2016 an annual sum of £750 in each of 2016/17, 2017/18 and 2018/19, provided always that the income of the charity in each of those years is such, after proper maintenance of its properties, as to allow for full payment.
+BSF commits to paying up to three successful applicants to the Bursary Fund, an annual sum of £750 provided that the income of the charity in each of those years is such, after proper maintenance of its properties, as to allow for full payment.
 There is every reason to expect that future income will permit payment.
-Complete the BSF Bursary Fund Application Form to apply.

 BSF also makes one-off grants to school, college and university students to support specific educational needs.
 BSF is limited by its Trust Deed and can promote the education (including social and physical training) of persons under the age of 25 years who are in need of financial assistance and who are either: